muratk5n/thirdwave/en/index.md

-fire -yeah-), he was the most pro-China figure in NK gov. Un wants the Americans as his neighbor, he has a pro-China figure executed, and constant displays of weaponary is giving neighboring leaders an excuse to invite more US involvement to the region.
+fire -yeah-), he was the most pro-China figure in NK gov. Un wants the Americans as his neighbor, he has a pro-China figure executed, and constant displays of weaponary is giving neighboring leaders an excuse to invite more US presence to the region.
 Put the two and two and two together, you get six.

 ---